-Pre-Intern Phase (approximately 2 weeks)
+Pre-Intern Phase (approximately 1 week)

-During this phase, the intern attends class at the university for approximately two weeks developing strategies for the purpose of accomplishing instructional goals in the classroom.
-Interns also visit in the assigned schools during this period to become acquainted with the teaching environment.
+During this phase, the intern attends class at the university for approximately one week developing strategies for the purpose of accomplishing instructional goals in the classroom.
+Interns also participate in assigned schools during this period to become acquainted with the teaching environment.
 Interns have specific assignments to complete; therefore, most visits will involve observation and data collection.